Home Energy Assessments

 - * For CMLP residential customers who heat with Natural Gas, the Mass Save Program offers you:

-- Free home energy assessments (including installation of free LEDs & other energy-saving devices) once every 2 years.
-Mass Save is currently offering remote home energy assessments via a video call on your cell phone.
+- Free home energy assessments once every 2 years.
+Mass Save is currently offering on-site home energy assessments.
 If you use natural gas to heat some or all of your home or as a back-up for heat pump systems, you are eligible for Mass Save's free audit.
 This is your first step to their weatherization rebates and services, which are free and/or higher value than CMLP's weatherization rebates.

 - Weatherization rebates, and pre-qualified contractors who can complete the weatherization work that you need;